osvaldopina/linkbuilder/docs.md

 The substitution control is done by the following methods:

 * `dontSubstituteParameterIndex(int paramIndex)`
-Indicates that the nth parameter should not be kept as a variable in the uri template
+Indicates that the nth parameter must be kept as a variable in the uri template

 * `dontSubstitute(String variableName)`
 Indicates that the variable with the given name must be kept as a variable in the template